openai/maddpg/README.md

 ## Installation

+### Old instructions

 - To install, `cd` into the root directory and type `pip install -e .`

 - Known dependencies: Python (3.5.4), OpenAI gym (0.10.5), tensorflow (1.8.0), numpy (1.14.5)

+### Our instructions

+Make sure you have conda, then `cd` into this directory and type `conda env create -f environment.yml`.

+This will create a new Conda environment called `maddpg` with all the dependencies we need.

+Activate it with `conda activate maddpg`.

 ## Case study: Multi-Agent Particle Environments